 Colon Resection Surgery in Birmingham, AL

 It is a privilege to be entrusted with the health of our patients and to provide them with the best possible care and outcomes available.
 We take great pride in the relationships we develop with our patients and welcome the opportunity to care for your health.
-Dr. Cameron Askew & Dr. S. Andrew Sabo are board-certified surgeons providing colon resection surgery for patients in Birmingham, AL. Call our office today to schedule an appointment!
+Dr. Cameron Askew & Dr. S. Andrew Sabo are board-certified surgeons providing colon resection surgery for patients at our surgery clinic in Birmingham, AL. To schedule a consultation for colon resection surgery, please call (205) 874-9780 today.

 Colon Resection Surgery